1990 FIFA World Cup: Records

+Marketing

+Sponsorship

+The sponsors of the 1990 FIFA World Cup are divided into two categories: FIFA World Cup Sponsors and Italy Supporters.

 Symbols

 Mascot

 The official mascot of this World Cup was "Ciao", a stick figure player with a football head and an Italian tricolore body.
 Its name is an Italian greeting.

 Match ball

 The official match ball of this World Cup was the "Etrusco Unico", manufactured by Adidas.

 Music

 The official song of this World Cup was "Un'estate italiana".